emmaslayton/CSC201/README.md

 # CSC201

 Programs are property of Emma Slayton.
 Code is published only for academic and peer collaboration purposes.
-Programs developed by me may not be used without my permission in any way.
+Programs developed by me may not be used in any way without my permission.

 ### All projects I made for CSC201:
 * Project 1: ["CalcProblemNumber"](https://github.com/emmaslayton/CalcProblemNumber)